200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-IstheSpacePopeaLizard.md

 ## Judge Comments

 This was probably my favorite out of the list.
 A fun, engaging concept that I could easily see myself playing or running.
-The rules were clear and easy to follow, the game didn't take itself too seriously, and I loved the idea of an alien conclave. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+The rules were clear and easy to follow, the game didn't take itself too seriously, and I loved the idea of an alien conclave. - [_Jacqueline Bryk_]({{site.baseurl}}/judges)